bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - Need to deal with Google Auto Fill Across Apps Dependency
     - Return to work place

+- Meeting Notes
+    - Service Fee - answer emailed to both Jyoti and Kaine - Carol to decide / Amber also decided OED info
+    - Ticket 8390
+        - Relationship team will send a generic message and Entities/Assets will display
+    - Google Auto Fill - look across the site and disable where it's still enabled
+    - Linda ask gov't employees within modernization team asked to provide preference regarding return to work - deadline eod today
+    - PI 11 planning - agreement on the provided agenda
 ----
 Aug 6
 ----